 - All courses must be taken for a letter grade.

-- Students must complete the preparation coursework with an overall 2.0 grade point average or higher.
+- Students must complete the major preparation coursework with a minimum 2.0 GPA or better.

 - All honors and enhanced sections of a course listed above are also acceptable.